 Don’t worry – you don’t have to figure out what your assessable income is or what your payment might be.
 That’s one of the trustee’s many jobs after you become bankrupt.

-Will the trustee just automatically garnish my wages?
+Will the trustee just automatically garnishee my wages?

-The concept that your wages are automatically garnished from your pay directly through your employer is a myth.
+The concept that your wages are automatically garnisheed from your pay directly through your employer is a myth.